Putin says Ukraine fight is taking longer than expected

 In brazen drone attacks, two strategic Russian air bases more than 500 kilometers (300 miles) from the Ukraine border were struck Monday.
 Moscow blamed Ukraine, which didn’t claim responsibility.

 Moscow responded with strikes by artillery, multiple rocket launchers, missiles, tanks and mortars at residential buildings and civilian infrastructure, worsening damage to the power grid.
-Private Ukrainian power utility Ukrenergo said temperatures in eastern areas where it was making repairs had dropped to as low as near zero Fahrenheit.
+Private Ukrainian power utility Ukrenergo said temperatures in eastern areas where it was making repairs had dropped to as low as minus 17 degrees Celsius (near zero Fahrenheit).

 At his meeting, Putin discussed the mobilization of 300,000 reservists that he ordered in September to bolster forces in Ukraine.
 He said only about 150,000 have been deployed so far to combat zones and the rest are still undergoing training.
 Addressing speculation that the Kremlin could be preparing another mobilization, Putin said: “There is no need for the Defense Ministry and the country to do that.”